 July 7, 2021

-While some ridiculed the company’s name, Evernote ex-CEO Phil Libin has been able to attract impressive financial backing from big-name investors.
+While some ridiculed the company’s name, Evernote ex-CEO Phil Libin has attracted impressive financial backing from big-name investors.
 Leading this $100M round is SoftBank Vision Fund, making $136M the total raised by mmhmm over the last year.
 The company is hiring rapidly and globally but the most interesting shift is the development of iOS and Android apps.
 This development suggests a shift from being a virtual camera tool that integrates into other video conferencing tools to a standalone video communication platform.

 July 7, 2021 (financial details not disclosed)

-Hopin continues its acquisition spree, now adding integrated event marketing platform Attendify to its already significant list of acquisitions, this is the fifth this year alone.
+Hopin continues its acquisition spree, now adding integrated event marketing platform Attendify to its already significant list of acquisitions.
+This is the fifth this year alone.
 According to Hopin, this purchase is all about enhancing and expanding its event marketing suite as it strives to become the industry’s leading all-in-one platform.
-Hopin is particularly focused on implementing two features from Attendify: Audience CRM, a comprehensive, attendee data platform used to capture engagement, identify intent signals and use event data to drive growth; and Campaign Manager, a powerful email engine to drive registrations and engage audiences between programs.
+Hopin focuses on implementing two features from Attendify: Audience CRM, a comprehensive, attendee data platform used to capture engagement, identify intent signals and use event data to drive growth; and Campaign Manager, a powerful email engine to drive registrations and engage audiences between programs.

 June 30, 2021